apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 anticipated to be released around mid May 2023.
 It is unlikely that CAS `7.0.x` would be released prior to that date, and we intend to take advantage of this time window to run integration tests against the next Spring Boot release.

-### Google Cloud Firestore Ticket Registry
+### Google Cloud Firestore

-A new ticket registry implementation backed by [Google Cloud's Firestore](../ticketing/GCP-Firestore-Ticket-Registry.html) is now available.
+- A new ticket registry implementation backed by [Google Cloud's Firestore](../ticketing/GCP-Firestore-Ticket-Registry.html) is now available.
+- A new service registry implementation backed by [Google Cloud's Firestore](../services/GCP-Firestore-Service-Management.html) is now available.

 ### Google Cloud Logging